 - Efficiency is high, the product is profitable

-- Operations are smooth, crises are rare
+- Operations are smooth, and crises are rare

-- Processes that control the improvement of production processes are smooth and efficient, in which case the system is capable of responding to change
+- Processes that control the improvement of production processes are smooth and efficient, in which case the system is capable of responding to change.

-- Performance can be tracked, Key Performance Indicators can be measured
+- performance can be tracked, Key performance Indicators can be measured

-In fact, we can define superior processes as those that exhibit the following properties.
+We can define superior processes as those that exhibit the following properties.

 You can assess the effectiveness by looking at the two metrics.

-The first metric is how far off we are from the original estimations of the project in terms of timeline, budget, and scope.
+The first metric is how far off we are from the original effort estimations of the project in terms of timeline, budget, and scope.